Inside Electric Imp’s Powerful Next-generation IDE

-When you add a new development device to your Electric Imp account using the Electric Imp mobile app and BlinkUp™, the device will be in an unassigned state, just as before.
-All of the devices you add to your own account can listed by selecting ‘My Development Devices’ from the Devices menu () in impCentral’s top bar.
+When you add a new Development Device to your Electric Imp account using the Electric Imp mobile app and BlinkUp, the device will be in an unassigned state.
+All of the devices you add to your own account can be listed by selecting My Development Devices from the devices menu () in impCentral’s Electric Imp bar.

 Note impCentral does not support the use of imp001-based factory fixtures, only fixtures based on imp modules (imp002, imp003, imp004m, imp005).

-Example Terry constructs a simple LED-based factory BlinkUp fixture to test his factory firmware, which he has been preparing in the Test Factory Device Group “Meteor Factory Firmware 1.0.0”.
-He adds the fixture to his account using the Electric Imp app and then assigns it to “Meteor Factory Firmware 1.0.0”.
-He goes to the Device Group’s code editor and clicks the ‘Build’ button to check, compile and save the latest draft of his factory code, which is then deployed to the fixture, which is now ready to configure prototypes for test-blessing.
+Example Terry has purchased an Electric Imp impFactory to test his factory firmware, which he has been preparing in the Test Factory Device Group “Meteor Factory Firmware 1.0.0”.
+He adds the impFactory to his account using the Electric Imp app and then assigns it to “Meteor Factory Firmware 1.0.0”.
+He goes to the Device Group’s code editor and clicks the **Build and Force Restart** button to check, compile and save the latest draft of his factory code, which is then deployed to the impFactory.
+This unit is now ready to configure DUTs for test-blessing.

-As we’ve seen, development devices are assigned not to Products but to Device Groups in the Development Zone.
-Since these Device Groups always belong to a Product, to move a generic development device from Product A to Product B, all you have to do is move it from one of Product A’s Device Groups to one of Product B’s. impCentral allows you to do this with the standard device-assignment panel: just select a different Product and Device Group.
+As we’ve seen, Development Devices are assigned not to Products but to Device Groups in the Development Zone.
+Since these Device Groups always belong to a Product, to move a generic Development Device from Product A to Product B, all you have to do is move it from one of Product A’s Device Groups to one of Product B’s. impCentral allows you to do this with the standard device-assignment panel: just select a different Product and Device Group.